- On-Campus Student Employment

 International students in F-1 status are eligible for one year of work authorization in their field following completion of studies at a U.S. university or college.
 F-1 students may apply for this work authorization, known as Optional Practical Training (OPT), by submitting an application to U.S. Citizenship & Immigration Services through their IS Advisor at their home institution.
 Following approval for this one year of work authorization, the student will receive an Employment Authorization Document (EAD) specifying the dates approved for employment.
 The EAD may be used to verify employment eligibility for a position in the student's field of study at any U.S. institution or organization.
 The hiring department at Georgetown does not have to process paperwork through OGS for these employees.

 Students apply for the STEM extension through their home institution.
-USCIS recommends that students submit applications at least 90 days before the current OPT authorization expires.
+USCIS recommends that students submit applications 90 days before the current OPT authorization expires.
 However, students may continue working up to 180 days while a timely-filed STEM extension is pending.
 If the hiring department wishes to extend the employment beyond the period of OPT authorization, the department should contact OGS about H-1B sponsorship at least 6 months prior to the expiration of the OPT authorization.

 Training Plan: The student must complete a training plan Form I-983 and have it signed by the employer prior to applying for STEM OPT.
 A properly completed Form I-983 must explain: